ctjong/orion/Readme.md

     Retrieve a record by its ID.

+    Headers:
+    - **Authorization** - Required only if the access type is private.
+The value of this should be in the format "Bearer {token}".
+See [Authentication](#authentication) section for more details on how to get the access token.

     Parameters:
     - **entity** - Name of the entity where the record is in.
     - **accessType** - The mode of access:
         - **private** - The requester is the owner of the record.
-An Authorization header containing the bearer token is required to prove the owner's identity.
-See [Authentication](#authentication) section for more details on how to get the access token.
+An Authorization header is required.
         - **public** - The requester is not the owner of the record, or not trying to access it as its owner.
     - **id** - Id of the requested record.